Michael Jackson fans defiant as abuse claims loom over anniversary

 The claims in the HBO documentary by two men who say Jackson sexually abused them for years as minors were not the first, but reignited the scandal after the star's fatal overdose at age 50 in 2009.

-In his lifetime, Jackson denied all child sex allegations and his estate filed a US$100 million lawsuit against HBO for "posthumous character assassination."
+In his lifetime, Jackson denied all child sex allegations and his estate filed a US$100 million (S$135 million) lawsuit against HBO for "posthumous character assassination."

 On Tuesday (Jun 25), the anniversary of Jackson's passing, die-hard fans from around the world have planned an "MJ Innocent Love Rally" through Hollywood to gather at his star on the sidewalk.